Archerfield, Queensland: Education

 There are no schools in Archerfield.
-The nearest primary schools are Rocklea State School in neighbouring Rocklea to the north, Coopers Plains State School in neighbouring Coopers Plains to the east, and Acacia Ridge State School in neighbouring Acacia Ridge to the south.
-The nearest secondary schools are Sunnybank State High School in Sunnybank to the east and Yeronga State High School in Yeronga to the north.
+The nearest government primary schools are Rocklea State School in neighbouring Rocklea to the north, Coopers Plains State School in neighbouring Coopers Plains to the east, and Acacia Ridge State School in neighbouring Acacia Ridge to the south.
+The nearest government secondary schools are Sunnybank State High School in Sunnybank to the east and Yeronga State High School in Yeronga to the north.